ceshine/ceshine-hugo/content/post/20220107-mpire-postgres-queries/index.md

 SELECT * FROM table_a WHERE modified_time > TIMESTAMP '2021-01-01' and value_a < 100;
 ```

 (Note that in some simpler cases where the WHERE clauses share the same structure, we can combine the queries into one big query using a temporary table (details in this [Stack Overflow answer](https://stackoverflow.com/questions/65412161/execute-a-query-for-multiple-sets-of-parameters-with-psycopg2)).
-This approach would maximally utilize the database connection, but would require some post-processing of the results.
+This approach would maximally utilize the database connection but would require some post-processing of the results.
 We'll stick with the multi-query approach in the rest of the post as it is more expressive and flexible, despite some overhead on the database connection side.)

-The program would waste a lot of time on waiting the database to return the query results if you run these queries sequentially in a single thread, especially when the machine making the queries is not in the same network as the database (e.g., when you're on your laptop running analysis on data in a cloud database).
-We'll have much higher throughput if we distribute and run the queries in multiple processes or threads.
+The program would waste a lot of time waiting for the database to return the query results if you run these queries sequentially in a single thread, especially when the machine making the queries is not in the same network as the database (e.g., when you're on your laptop running analysis on data in a cloud database).
+We'll have a much higher throughput if we distribute and run the queries in multiple processes or threads.
 (In this case, multi-threading would suffice because the operations are I/O-bound, not CPU-bound.)

 ### Attempt 1: Using Joblib Parallel